386er/capstone/capstone_report.md

 The found results are slightly worse than the benchmark model.
 Discussion of paramters of every parameter.

 The final solution is able to identify the majority of attacks, generatif low false positive rates for most of the malicous connections.

+### Reflection
+In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
+You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
+Questions to ask yourself when writing this section:

+- _Have you thoroughly summarized the entire process you used for this project?_  DONE
+- _Were there any interesting aspects of the project?_ DONE
+- _Were there any difficult aspects of the project?_ DONE
+- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_ DONE

+The project started by searching for dataset and problem, that would both satisfy my interest for deep learning and security related topis.
+Once an appropriate dataset was found, a technique had to be determined that would provide meaningful results for the chosen problem.

+After both dataset and approach was chosen, a work environment was set up (installing packages, creating first notebook) and the data  preprocessed to have the right format to be feed to a neural network.
+To verify the format of the data, a basic feed-forward network was setup and the data was tested on it.
+Subsequently the basic neural network was altered and extended to the final RNN-LSTM architecture.

+After setting up the code for the model, the hyperparameters (number of layers, number of hidden layers, batch size, learning rate, number of training iterations) were chosen after numerous experiments via grid search.
+Hier noch zu Dropout schreiben.

+The project was definitely interesting, given the freedom to choose from any dataset and use any appropriate algorithm for the chosen goal.
+Without a template provided that would guide through the project, exploring the problem and gradually building up knowledge and a code base was a great experience.

+Since a lot of examples of LSTM implementations work with univariate sequences, like text or unlabeled time-series, it was definitely challenging to adjust to architecture of the model to make use of a multivariate dataset.

+The expectation was to at least match the accuracy and the other evaluation metrics of the benchmark model with the chosen approach.
+That expectation unfortunately could not be live up to.
+With the current architecture it is clearly inferior to the benchmark model.

+### Improvement
+In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
+As an example, consider ways your implementation can be made more general, and what would need to be modified.
+You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
+Questions to ask yourself when writing this section:
+- _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
+- _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
+- _If you used your final solution as the new benchmark, do you think an even better solution exists?_

+One approach that should be considered is to group the inputs into longer sequences, instead of feeding single connections to the model batchwise.
+A major obstacle related to this approach lies in the order of the connections.
+Since the connections are chronologically ordered, connections from different ip adresses are mixed together, making it really hard to filter connections that represent a sequence of attacks.
+Being able to filter these sequences would potentially incraease the performance of the model.
+However it remains unclear to the author how inputs and labels would have to be reshaped or newly created in order to be feed to an LSTM RNN.

+Another potential improvement in terms of computational efficieny lies in the reduction of the input features used in the project.
+As seen in the correlation matrix most of the higher level features are strongly correlated and thus provide little, if not any additional information for classifying different types of malicous connections.